• Skip to main content

 Cons of demographic segmentation

-1. Assumptions: Demographic segmentation is based on the assumption that consumers in the same demographic group will have similar needs.
+1. Assumptions: Demographic segmentation is based on the assumption that consumers in the same demographic analysis group will have similar needs.

 For example; not everyone in their 30s will have the same needs when it comes to buying a mobile phone.
 Some might want a high-resolution camera, others might want storage capabilities, better speakers, etc.